JOB TITLE: People Director

 Strategic Leadership

-• Provide leadership that ensures a culture of employee and clergy development, retention and attraction of exceptional talent.
+- Provide leadership that supports a culture of employee and clergy development, retention and attraction of exceptional talent.

-• Provide insightful, innovative thinking and problem solving on critical issues – being able to explore pragmatic responses and consider appropriate risk approaches
+- Provide insightful, innovative thinking and problem solving on critical issues explore pragmatic responses and consider appropriate risk approaches.

 Operational Oversight

-• Ensure compliance with employment law and Church of England policies, including safeguarding and health & safety standards (in collaboration with the Head of Safeguarding).
+- Ensure compliance with employment law and Church of England policies, including safeguarding and health & safety standards (in collaboration with the Director of Safeguarding).

 Learning and Development

-• Work with the Ministry team on developing a clergy leadership and wellbeing programme that enables our clergy to flourish and grow.
+- Work with the others on developing a clergy leadership and wellbeing programme that enables our clergy to flourish and grow.

 Clergy Office Holders

-• To ensure that clergy, parish officers, and PCCs (A parochial church council (PCC) is the executive committee of a Church of England parish and consists of clergy and churchwardens of the parish, together with representatives of the laity.). receive the highest standards of professional advice and guidance, as well as customer care, support, encouragement and professional information and/or advice from all Diocesan offices.
+- To ensure the HR team provides clergy, parish officers, and PCCs (A parochial church council (PCC) is the executive committee of a Church of England parish and consists of clergy and churchwardens of the parish, together with representatives of the laity.) receive the highest standards of professional advice and guidance, as well as customer care, support, encouragement and professional information and/or advice from all Diocesan offices.

 ADDITIONAL INFORMATION